who to talk to

 travel funding

 We are trying to fund travel of our graduate students.
 The priority are the students presenting their results or close to their graduation.
 Typical upper bound is around $500 per trip ($750 for students finishing their PhD in the current year).
-For foreign travel, the department also will cover travel health insurance.
+For foreign trips, the department also will cover travel health insurance.

-• To apply for the funding complete the application form (and ask your advisor, if you don’t present at the event, to write to the DGS, explaining how the event will help your research, and whether they have alternative sources of funding).
+- To apply for the funding complete the application form (and ask your advisor, if you don’t present at the event, to write to the DGS, explaining how the event will help your research, and whether they have alternative sources of funding).

 Note: if all of your funding comes from alternative sources (usually, your advisor’s funds, or AWM or your fellowship), no need to fill the form or ask for any approval from the DGS, but rather work with the originator.
-However, see important caveats below.
+However, see important caveats below. - After department funding is approved: If you’d like the department to pay for your expenses directly (rather than reimburse you), please talk to the Business Office about the procedure.

-• Travel!
+- Travel!

-• After the trip: forward the receipts and the approval email from the DGS to the business office.
+- After the trip: forward the receipts and the approval email from the DGS to the business office.
 If your funding was coming from elsewhere, complete the reimbursement form.

 NB: This workflow pertains only to the funding from the department.
 A lot of administrative hurdles might exist entirely independent from us: say, a plethora of restrictions by various government agencies if they fund your travel.
 Do your homework!